 Why Walk for Water?

-771 million people around the world – that's 1 in 10 of us – still don't have access to clean water close to home.
+703 million people in the world – almost 1 in 10 of us – still don't have clean water close to home.

-Without clean water, whole communities are held back: children miss out on education, people struggle to earn a decent living, and families are often ill.
+Without clean water, whole communities are held back: children miss out on education, people struggle to earn a decent living, and families often fall ill.

 For women and girls, the burden is even greater.
-Millions have to make difficult journeys of up to 12km every single day, just to fetch the water they and their families need to survive.
+Millions face difficult journeys, every single day, just to fetch the water they and their families need to survive.

 How Walk for Water works

-Log your activity automatically using the fitness app Strava, or manually add your walks to your fundraising page – you’ll be able to see your individual progress, and every km you complete will count towards our overall total.
+Log your activity automatically using the fitness app Strava, or manually add your walks to your fundraising page – you’ll be able to see your individual progress, and every kilometre you complete will count towards our overall total.
 Whether you prefer lunchtime laps of the park, evening strolls, or long weekend hikes – it’s up to you how you choose to reach the target!